1core2life/1core2life/README.md

 ### Hi there 👋

+I'm not a Developer but love programming and majored in Computer Enginnering ✨

 <!--
 **1core2life/1core2life** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.